obbimi/Squore/docs/build.using.github.actions.md

     - choose
       - 'Edit' (arrow)
       - "next', choose previous or give new release notes
-      - 'Save'
+      - 'Save', followed by 'Go to overview'
-      - 'Send for review'
+      - 'Send change for review'

 ## Troubleshooting